Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

     sudo apt-get install matlab-psychtoolbox-3

+The Psychtoolbox for Matlab won't get permanently added to your Matlab path by default.
+You can execute the following command from a terminal to run a Matlab session with Psychtoolbox added to the path for the duration of that session:

+    ptb3-matlab

+You could then execute Matlabs savepath command to add it permanently if you wanted.

 If you want to do things the hard way, you can can run the function [DownloadAdditionsForNeuroDebian][3] from within a Matlab running under Linux.
 It will install a few additional files needed to run Psychtoolbox